How To Keep Your Indoor Plants Looking as Good as New!

 If you notice the leaf colour is fading, and you want that vibrant green back, then a product like “Quick Green” or a similar fertilizer with extra nitrogen will add iron and quickly bring back that lovely colour.

 Of course all plants need regular waterings too!
 You should check if your soil is dry before watering your plants, to avoid overwatering which can cause root rot.
 Test the top 1-2″ of the soil to make sure it’s dry.
 Alternatively you can lift the pot to check the weight of the soil, which will be heavier when it’s wet, and use that as a watering guide.

 Give your plants water until it starts to flow out the drainage holes, and make sure to empty the trays of excess water.
 Plants definitely don’t like to sit in wet soil for long periods of time.
 They’ll need less water in the winter, and more in the summer when it’s warmer.

-Keeping your plants healthy with enough sunlight and good nutrients is the best way to avoid pests and other problems with your indoor tropicals.
-If you need more tips and advice on growing your indoor plants, send us a message on our facebook page and we'll be happy to help you out!
+Keeping your plants healthy with enough sunlight and good nutrients is the best way to avoid pests and other problems with your indoor tropicals so you can enjoy them year round!